elerel/ms3-kiwi-lingo/README.md

 - Back in the repository, make sure the two new additional files (Procfile and requirements.txt) are added to the staging area then to Github.

-- With all of the previous steps complete, we can now click the "Enable Automatic Deploys" and "Deploy Branch".
-After a few minutes of loading the required packages, the app will now run by clicking the 'view' or 'Open app' buttons.
+- With all the previous steps complete, now click the "Enable Automatic Deploys" and "Deploy Branch".
+After a few minutes of loading the required packages, the app will now run by selecting the 'view' or 'Open app' buttons.

 ### Forking This Project: